Exclusive: Goldman group set to buy message system as alternative to Bloomberg - sources

 Banks have been looking for messaging alternatives to Bloomberg's closed system for years and have had limited success because the Bloomberg system is used by so many on Wall Street.
 One source compared Bloomberg to Blackberry, whose product dominated the smart phone market until Apple came out with its iPhone.

-Thomson Reuters (TRI.TO) (TRI.N), which competes with Bloomberg in news, data and analytics, has a chat system with more than 200,000 users in its directory, compared with Bloomberg's 320,000.
+Thomson Reuters, which competes with Bloomberg in news, data and analytics, has a chat system with more than 200,000 users in its directory, compared with Bloomberg's 320,000.

 Thomson Reuters has also collaborated with price data provider Markit and banks including Goldman Sachs to create an open messaging network.